 I Did This!

-- Your friends and neighbors: Take a few minutes to share [do we have a share button?] this bullying information with people in your neighborhood.
+- Your friends and neighbors: Take a few minutes to share this bullying information with people in your neighborhood.
 Print out free Bullying.org pamphlets and leave them at your local library, church, or coffee shop.
 Encourage adults and children to speak up and stop bullying wherever they see it.

 - Your social network: Use Facebook’s Stop Bullying: Speak Up app to pledge to make a difference and spread the word online.
 Follow and participate in the conversation via Twitter by using the hashtag #bullying.
 Lookup your state’s current anti-bullying laws.
 If you don’t find the existing laws or policies to be strong enough, start a Change.org petition to draw attention to the issue.

 - Your local schools: StopBullying.gov has a wealth of anti-bullying material aimed at helping teachers, school administrators, parents, and students recognize and prevent bullying.
 Print some of the school bullying materials and give them to your local school district or email officials the link.
+The National Crime Prevention Council also provides lessons adults can use to teach kids in grades 1-3 about bullying.
 You may also want to suggest the school screen the widely acclaimed documentary Bully and use their free viewing guides to open up the conversation.
 For schools that want to take the next step, you can suggest they institute an online bully-reporting program similar to the one used by Hillsborough County Public Schools in Florida.

 - October is National Bullying Prevention Month: See how you can get involved in online and offline events here.